Sebuah Nama, Sebuah Cerita

 Sebuah Nama, Sebuah Cerita (One Name, One Story) is the only compilation album and final album released from Peterpan.
 The album was released in 2008.
 First single from this album is "Walau Habis Terang" (English translation: "Though Light's Gone Out").
 The album released in two version, cassette version and CD version.
 CD version contains 30 songs (3 new songs, a new-arrangement Chrisye's song and 26 hits songs from previous album).
-Meanwhile, cassette version just contains 21 songs (3 new songs, a new-arrangement Crisye's song and 17 hits songs from previous album).
+Meanwhile, cassette version just contains 21 songs (3 new songs, a new-arrangement Chrisye's song and 17 hits songs from previous album).
 This album has sold over 550.000 copies in indonesia.

 Background

 After Andika and Indra split from Peterpan, they asked the remaining band members to change their band name.
 Since according to their agreement Andika and Indra have right to the name, the others agree to change the Peterpan name.
 For their last album with Peterpan name, they decided to make a "best of the best" album, so Peterpan's last album will be composed of their best songs.
 Peterpan also recorded new songs for this album as, according to their vocalist Ariel, they wanted to make the album as special as possible.